nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 ## SystemDocument

 The document type corresponds to a system document, not a user-visible document.
-It is often hidden in navigation as well, but not always, as some system documents (like workflow route models) may need to be visible to administrators or selected users.
+It is often `HiddenInNavigation` as well, but not always, as some system documents (like workflow route models) may need to be visible to administrators or selected users.

 ## Versionable